THE EPIDEMIC OF LONELINESS, EMOTIONAL BARTERING, AND THE REMEDY - Part 3

 And so it goes, until we develop self-awareness and truly learn to live “mindfully present” – and stop ruminating on past memories or projecting ourselves into an imagined future – both of which are non-realities, we will forever be lost to the whims and the capricious nature of our thoughts that we weave together into an internal narrative we’re having with ourselves.
 These narratives we spin subsequently create all of our feelings; no one else!!!

 If one pays attention, they’ll observe that for most of us, our self-image isn’t based on what we think of ourselves at all.
 It’s based on what “we think” others think of us.
 It’s all merely a story WE tell ourselves, and unfortunately, the internally narrative we create is always going to be the one that is the most commensurate (validating) with the beliefs we hold about our self.
-Sadly, ALL WE SEE IS OUR BELIEFS!!!
+As said at the start of this writing, sadly, ALL WE SEE IS OUR BELIEFS!!!

 If we believe we’re not likable, lovable, or good enough, we’ll constantly look for evidence to support our beliefs.